uga-libraries/web-archive-it-api/documentation/Workflow_Metadata_Audit.md

 Caution: this is an intended use of the reports but has not yet been implemented in practice, so this workflow is untested.

+## Responsibility

+UGA’s Archive-It Administrator (Head of Digital Stewardship) may audit that all metadata meets UGA's requirements.
+Collecting units may also use this workflow to work with their own metadata.

 ## Workflow

 1. Using the correct [API script](https://github.com/uga-libraries/web-archive-it-api), download the collection and/or seed metadata report.